darrenldl/ocaml-SeqBox/README.md

   - Streamed processing framework - done (Streamed_file module)
   - Streamed file encoding - done (Encode module)
   - Streamed file decoding - done (Decode module)
-  - Profiling and optimization of encoding - in progress
+  - Profiling and optimization of encoding - done
+    - Result : CRC-CCITT implementation causes major slowdown
-  - Profiling and optimization of decoding - in progress
+  - Profiling and optimization of decoding - done
+    - Result : CRC-CCITT implementation causes major slowdown
+  - Replace CRC-CCITT implementation with a more efficient one(or create FFI to libcrc) - in progress
   - Commandline interface for encoding and decoding - not started
+  - Further profiling and optimization of encoding - not started
+  - Further profiling and optimization of decoding - not started
   - Scan mode - not started
   - Recovery mode - not started
   - Commandline options for scanning and recovery - not started